And how has he affected immigrant lives? A guide to Kelly’s history as inside the Trump Administration

 - Ordered ICE to portray immigrants as criminals to justify sweeping ICE raids across the country.

 - Supported lifting polygraph test requirements for certain new CBP and ICE hires, despite a history of ICE and CBP abuse.
 Former officials from these agencies said this would compromise the integrity of those agencies.

-- Renewed temporary protected status for Haitians for only six months, even though living conditions in Haiti won’t be hospitable for years to come.
-DHS later ended TPS for Haitians with an 18-month delay despite popular pushback and urging by 19 attorneys generals for a solution.
+- Renewed temporary protected status (TPS) for Haitians for only six months, even though living conditions in Haiti won’t be hospitable for years to come.
+DHS later ended TPS for Haitians with an 18-month delay despite popular pushback and urging by 19 attorneys general for a solution.